Muslim to Jewish convert, researcher, and activist Khaled Hassan talks Israel - interview

 A general view of the United Nations Security Council during a meeting on ''Organization for Security and Cooperation in Europe,'' at the UN headquarters in New York, US, May 4, 2023. (credit: REUTERS/DAVID 'DEE' DELGADO)

-“At some point, I became intrigued by Judaism,” added Hassan.
+“At some point, I became intrigued by Judaism,” he said.
 “As part of the Arab-Israeli conflict, which I call ‘the Muslim Jewish conflict,’ I was very curious to learn and read about Judaism and find different narratives and perspectives.”

-This interest led Hassan to defy the anti-Israel atmosphere in his native Egypt by enrolling in an online course at Tel Aviv University.
+This interest led Hassan to venture into an unusual ordeal in the staunch anti-Israel atmosphere of his native Egypt, and he eventually enrolled in an online course at Tel Aviv University.
 “It was fascinating to see how it’s a completely different narrative from what I grew up with.
 This course was an important piece of how I came to build my personality today,” he reminisced.

-“I believed that if Egypt and Israel could have had peace – albeit hardly felt and cold, but still peace with no bloodshed – then surely Palestinians and everyone else also can.
+“I believed that if Egypt and Israel could have had peace – albeit hardly felt and cold, but still peace with no bloodshed – then surely, Palestinians and everyone else also can.
 But the time I spent there with Palestinians made me realize that peace is not achievable with them.
+Now I hardly think that they deserve their own state, as whatever they are given will always be seen as a stepping stone for more land and more wars with Israel,” he said.

 Stay updated with the latest news!